"If you must blink, do it now.

 than at a Igbo traditional ceremony

-But despite my eagerness
+But despite my eagerness,

 the "no-wedding ceremony" part of me was still looking for a reason to turn down the invite.